quettamar/Web-Scraping-Challenge/README.md

 ### Before You Begin

 1. Create a new repository for this project called `web-scraping-challenge`. **Do not add this homework to an existing repository**.
-DONE

 2. Clone the new repository to your computer.
-Done

 3. Inside your local git repository, create a directory for the web scraping challenge.
 Use a folder name to correspond to the challenge: **Missions_to_Mars**.

-4. Add your notebook files to this folder as well as your flask app.DONE
+4. Add your notebook files to this folder as well as your flask app.

 5. Push the above changes to GitHub or GitLab.
-DONE

 ## Step 1 - Scraping

 Complete your initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.

 * Create a Jupyter Notebook file called `mission_to_mars.ipynb` and use this to complete all of your scraping and analysis tasks.
 The following outlines what you need to scrape.
-DONE

 ### NASA Mars News

 * Scrape the [Mars News Site](https://redplanetscience.com/) and collect the latest News Title and Paragraph Text.
 Assign the text to variables that you can reference later.
-DONE

 ```python
 # Example: